amalu-sajeev-me/upgraded-dollop/README.md

 ORM (Sequelize or Mongoose).
 6. Utilize caching for frequently accessed resources to improve performance.
 7. Use TypeScript for your GraphQL schema and resolvers.

+steps to setup

+run ``npm run start`` to start the server;
+Compose up the docker-compose.yml file to set and start the MongoDB go to http://localhost:4000/graphql to explore the graphql schemas in the graphql playground